Wisdom Teeth Removal

 Common problems associated with wisdom teeth misalignment include:

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Oklahoma Dental Yukon will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Oklahoma Dental Yukon will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: